qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

   here.
 Note that a correct coordinate frame can only be added with the default value 0 and that once you defined a :guilabel:`Map rotation` it currently cannot be changed.
-* |checkbox| :guilabel:`Draw map canvas items` lets you show annotations that may be placed on the map canvas in the main |qg| window.
+* |checkbox| :guilabel:`Draw map canvas items` lets you show annotations that may be placed on the map canvas in the main QGIS window.
 * You can choose to lock the layers shown on a map item.
 Check |checkbox| :guilabel:`Lock layers for map item`.
-  After this is checked, any layer that would be displayed or hidden in the main |qg| window will not appear or be hidden in the map item of the Composer.
-But style and labels of a locked layer are still refreshed according to the main |qg| interface.
+  After this is checked, any layer that would be displayed or hidden in the main QGIS window will not appear or be hidden in the map item of the Composer.
+But style and labels of a locked layer are still refreshed according to the main QGIS interface.
   You can prevent this by using :guilabel:`Lock layer styles for map item`.
 * The |mActionShowPresets| button allows you to add quickly all the presets views you have prepared in QGIS.